Boston Finance Schools

 Bachelor of Science in Business Administration - Finance

-In the financial institutions concentration, students choose from courses that cover such areas as mutual funds or real estate, in addition to completing required coursework on topics like capital markets.
-The financial planning concentration comprises study in subjects including estate planning, business finance, and federal taxation.
+In the financial institutions concentration, students choose from courses that cover such areas as mutual funds or general insurance, in addition to completing required coursework on topics like capital markets.
+The financial planning concentration comprises study in subjects including estate planning, retirement planning, and federal taxation.
 Students pursuing a concentration in corporate finance take classes in financial statement analysis and capital budgeting, while the investment concentration includes instruction on topics like options and investment analysis.

 All students in the program may choose from electives in subjects such as retirement planning, general insurance, and quantitative analysis.
 Finance majors are required to undertake a minimum number of professional field experience hours in order to graduate.